Labynkyr: Labynkyr Devil

-According to folklore, Labynkyr Lake is the location of a dreadful monster called the "Labynkyr Devil" or "Labynkyrsky Chert".
+According to folklore, lake Labynkyr is the location of a dreadful monster called the "Labynkyr Devil" or "Labynkyrsky Chert".
 The earliest written mention of the lake monster was from geologist Viktor Tverdokhlebov who wrote in 1953 that "'There have been all sort of hypothesises about what kind of creature it could be: a giant pike, a relic reptile or an amphibia.
 We didn't manage to prove or to disprove these versions; we managed to find remains of jaws and skeleton of some animal'".
 Other modern scientists have related that when using echo sounding devices or sonar they found a dense object in the water that was above the bottom of the lake and was not a fish or a shoal of fish.
 Local residents report seeing "something strange" and local folklore goes back many generations with stories of the "Devil".
 Accounts of something moving under boats in a calm lake, shaking the vessel, one story of fishermen being bucked as "'if somebody was pushing it from under the water ...
 The fishermen were stuck by fear.
 They did not see anything, no head, no jaws.
 Soon the boat went down'".
 A fisherman in 2000 stated that they got a signal from an echo sounding device that something big was under their boat, they saw "interesting trails on the water" and also found crushed gulls that had been sleeping on an island in the lake.
 Other witnesses state that they have seen the head and giant mouth and teeth of the creature.
 Local legends state that the "Devil" can survive outside of the water and has attacked people and animals.

 Scientists like geologist Sergei Karpukhin who spent 35 days alone on the lake state that there isn't a big enough population of the creatures to allow them to survive. "'A little pack of them, like male/female plus several cubs is not enough,' he said.
 'To survive this population must have such a number of animals that the lake would be swarming with them.
 Or at least there should be such number of them, that they would not go unnoticed'".
 Diver Shiller said he was aware of the Tverdokhlebov story of a lake monster, but on their many dives did not see anything but large dogfish.
 He did say "'We did see mirages there, something like moving islands, but all of us know that it is a common thing in any Northern area with lots of ice and snow, so it is not something special about Labynkyr.'"

 Yury Gerasimov from the Institute of Freshwater Biology at the Russian Academy of Sciences questions the size of such a large fish like a pike.
 From the stories that are told about it, it must be about 7 to 8 m.
 For a fish to grow you need "'nutrition and comfortable water temperatures.
 Even if nutrition is perfect there, surely the temperatures are not that high.
 So, in my opinion, the view about a huge pike is a fantastic one'".